chocolatey/choco-wiki/ChocolateyFAQs.md

 How about updates?
 Wouldn't it be nice to update nearly everything on your machine with a few simple keystrokes?
 We think so, too.
 Chocolatey does that. `choco upgrade all -y`

+<a id="markdown-what-is-the-purpose-of-chocolatey" name="what-is-the-purpose-of-chocolatey"></a>
 ### What is the purpose of Chocolatey?

 Great question!
 See [[The purpose of Chocolatey|Why#what-is-the-purpose-of-chocolatey]]

+<a id="markdown-how-does-chocolatey-work" name="how-does-chocolatey-work"></a>
 ### How does Chocolatey work?

 See [[What is Chocolatey?|Why#what-is-chocolatey]]

+<a id="markdown-why-chocolatey" name="why-chocolatey"></a>
 ### Why Chocolatey?
 First a [[story|ChocolateyStory]].
 Then [[Why Chocolatey?|Why]]

+<a id="markdown-what-can-a-chocolatey-package-consist-of" name="what-can-a-chocolatey-package-consist-of"></a>
 ### What can a Chocolatey Package consist of?
 See [[What are Chocolatey Packages?|GettingStarted#what-are-chocolatey-packages]]

+<a id="markdown-can-i-use-chocolatey-with-existing-installs" name="can-i-use-chocolatey-with-existing-installs"></a>
 ### Can I use Chocolatey with existing installs?

 Fantastic question, see [[Can I use Chocolatey with existing software?|Why#can-i-use-chocolatey-with-existing-software]]

+<a id="markdown-i-would-like-to-use-chocolatey-in-my-organization-is-the-licensing-friendly" name="i-would-like-to-use-chocolatey-in-my-organization-is-the-licensing-friendly"></a>
 ### I would like to use Chocolatey in my organization, is the licensing friendly?

 Yes, it is.
 Chocolatey carries a FOSS Apache 2.0 license, which is extremely business friendly.
 You can use Chocolatey and most of it's infrastructure completely free.
 Chocolatey also has a business edition with features organizations need for better software management .
 See [Compare](https://chocolatey.org/pricing) for details.

+<a id="markdown-should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages" name="should-my-organization-depend-on-use-the-community-feed-httpschocolateyorgpackages"></a>
 ### Should my organization depend on (use) the community feed (https://chocolatey.org/packages)?

 For production-level scenarios, I couldn't justify giving up that level of control and trust to the internet in an organization.
 It's recommended that you copy and modify existing packages and/or create your own internal packages and host them internally.
 That way you can completely guarantee that an install/upgrade/uninstall will always work every time.
 See [[Security|Security#chocolateyorg-the-community-feed]] for more details.

 If you are just setting up or updating developer workstations and can tolerate things breaking every once in awhile because internet/uncertainty, it's fine to use the community feed.

+<a id="markdown-how-is-chocolatey-different-than-onegetpowershell-package-management" name="how-is-chocolatey-different-than-onegetpowershell-package-management"></a>
 ### How is Chocolatey different than OneGet/PowerShell Package Management?
 OneGet is a package manager ***aggregator***, which means [it is not really a package manager at all](http://blogs.msdn.com/b/garretts/archive/2015/05/05/10-things-about-oneget-that-are-completely-different-than-you-think.aspx).
 Chocolatey will have a provider that plugs right into OneGet.
 At the current time there is a CTP available, but it is based on 2 year old Chocolatey technology (we've had security fixes since then, plus a world of features), so we can't really recommend it.
 But if you must use it, make sure your PowerShell execution policy is set correctly and you are in an administrative console.
 See http://www.hanselman.com/blog/AptGetForWindowsOneGetAndChocolateyOnWindows10.aspx for more details.

+<a id="markdown-how-is-chocolatey-different-than-ninite" name="how-is-chocolatey-different-than-ninite"></a>
 ### How is Chocolatey different than Ninite?
 Great question, see [[Chocolatey vs Ninite|ChocolateyVsNinite]].

+<a id="markdown-how-is-chocolatey-different-than-nuget-andor-openwrap" name="how-is-chocolatey-different-than-nuget-andor-openwrap"></a>
 ### How is Chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, Chocolatey is focused on applications and tools, and not necessarily developer focused.

 A typical way of stating the difference is "Developers use NuGet to get 3rd party libraries that they use to build the .NET tools and applications that they release with Chocolatey!"

+<a id="markdown-how-iswill-chocolatey-be-different-than-apt" name="how-iswill-chocolatey-be-different-than-apt"></a>
 ### How is/will Chocolatey be different than apt?

  * Chocolatey does not support the idea of source packages, which are packages that must be built to be used.
 For someone interested in that, check out https://github.com/coapp.
  * Library packages are not completely off the plate, but mostly.
 How would you link the library up to the application/tool?

+<a id="markdown-is-there-a-video-i-can-watch-to-show-me-chocolatey-in-action" name="is-there-a-video-i-can-watch-to-show-me-chocolatey-in-action"></a>
 ### Is there a video I can watch to show me Chocolatey in action?
 There is!
 This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea. [http://www.youtube.com/watch?v=N-hWOUL8roU](http://www.youtube.com/watch?v=N-hWOUL8roU)

 **NOTE:** This video shows dependency chaining, so you are seeing it install 11 applications/tools.

+<a id="markdown-what-is-the-default-feed-url-community-feed-url" name="what-is-the-default-feed-url-community-feed-url"></a>
 ### What is the default feed URL (community feed url)?
 https://chocolatey.org/api/v2/

+<a id="markdown-what-can-i-install" name="what-can-i-install"></a>
 ### What can I install?
 Check out http://chocolatey.org/packages
 and any package on another feed (nuget.org, rubygems.org, web pi tools, etc).

+<a id="markdown-what-if-i-install-x-and-i-already-have-x-installed" name="what-if-i-install-x-and-i-already-have-x-installed"></a>
 ### What if I install X and I already have X installed?
 With most packages when you already have something installed, the Chocolatey process will just perform the install again silently.
 Most times this means that it does nothing and in the end you have what you already had.

+<a id="markdown-can-i-override-the-installation-directory" name="can-i-override-the-installation-directory"></a>
 ### Can I override the installation directory?
 Yes you can, see [[Overriding install directory|GettingStarted#overriding-default-install-directory-or-other-advanced-install-concepts]].

+<a id="markdown-what-is-moderation" name="what-is-moderation"></a>
 ### What is moderation?
 Related to the community package repository only (aka the default feed aka https://chocolatey.org/packages), we have a concept called moderation, where submitted packages are held until they are considered safe and of minimal quality for regular consumption.